-The ADM1176 charges up the gate of the FET to turn on the load.
-It continues to charge up the GATE pin until the linear current limit (set to $100~\text{mV/R}{\text{SENSE}}$) is reached.
+The ADM1177 charges up the gate of the FET to turn on the load.
+It continues to charge up the GATE pin until the linear current limit (set to $100 \text{ mV/R}{\text{SENSE}}$) is reached.
 For some combinations of low load capacitance and high current limit, this limit may not be reached before the load is fully charged up.
-If the current limit is reached, the ADM1176 regulates the GATE pin to keep the current at this limit.
-For currents above the overcurrent fault timing threshold, nominally $100~\text{mV/R}{\text{SENSE}}$, the current fault is timed by sourcing a current to the TIMER pin.
-If the load becomes fully charged before the fault current limit time elapses (when the TIMER pin reaches 1.3 V), the current drops below the overcurrent fault timing threshold.
-The ADM1176 then continues to further charge up the GATE pin to fully enhance the FET for lowest R{ON} , and the TIMER pin is pulled down again.
+If the current limit is reached, the ADM1177 regulates the GATE pin to keep the current at this limit.
+For currents above the overcurrent fault timing threshold, nominally $100 \text{ mV/R}{\text{SENSE}}$, the current fault is timed by sourcing a current out to the TIMER pin.
+If the load becomes fully charged before the fault current limit time is reached (when the TIMER pin reaches 1.3 V), the current drops below the overcurrent fault timing threshold.
+The ADM1177 then charges the GATE pin higher to fully enhance the FET for lowest Ron, and the TIMER pin is pulled down again.

 If the fault current limit time is reached before the load drops below the current limit, a fault has been detected, and the hot swap operation is aborted by pulling down the GATE pin to turn off the FET.

-The ADM1176-2 immediately latches off and attempts a hot swap only when the ON pin is deasserted and then asserted again.
-The ADM1176-1, however, retries the hot swap operation indefinitely, keeping the FET in its safe operating area (SOA) by using the TIMER pin to time a cooldown period between hot swap attempts.
+The ADM1177-2 latches off at this point and attempts to hot swap again only when the ON pin is deasserted and then asserted again.
+The ADM1177-1 retries the hot swap operation indefinitely, keeping the FET in its safe operating area (SOA) by using the TIMER pin to time a cooldown period between hot swap attempts.
 The current and voltage threshold combinations on the TIMER pin set the retry duty cycle to 3.8%.

-The ADM1176 is designed to operate over a range of supplies from 3.15 V to 16.5 V.
+The ADM1177 is designed to operate over a range of supplies from 3.15 V to 16.5 V.